Themitchell/workshop-react-1-intro-to-react/README.md

 <div class="columns">

-- Events are triggered by user interactions (button clicks, input changes etc)
+- DOM events are triggered by user interactions (button clicks, input changes etc)
-- Events can be bound to functions (event handlers)
+- DOM events can be bound to functions (event handlers)
 - Event handlers can modify state, or trigger ui changes
+- Event handlers can be passed as props

 ```jsx
 function HelloWorldComponent () {